dpuelz/MachineLearning_MSBA-WP/README.md

 ## Week 12: Principal Components Analysis

+Overview: Principal components analysis is an unsupervised learning alternative to clustering.
+Instead of determing a discrete classification of data, PCA represents each data point as a continuous mixture of "fundamental dimensions".
+We will learn how to find these dimensions and mixture weights using intuitive examples.
+Then, we will practice using and interpreting PCA in real-life applications.

 - PCA [slides](slides/week12_UT.pdf)
 	- How is PCA different from clustering?
 	- What's the difference between the scores and principal components?
 How are they related?